 The European Investment Bank (EIB) is the EU's public lending bank.
-It provides funds on favourable terms for projects in support of EU policy objectives (a total of EUR 63,4 billion in 2024).
-For 2025, the EIB has estimated its new issuance at EUR 60 billion.30 The EIB raises money on capital markets by issuing bonds and is run by the Board of Directors, which consists of representatives of EU MS and the EC (Directorate-General for Economic and Financial Affairs (DG ECFIN)).
+It provides funds on favourable terms for projects in support of EU policy objectives (a total of EUR 75.9 billion in 2022, of which EUR 63.5 in the EU).
+The EIB raises money on capital markets by issuing bonds and is run by the Board of Directors, which consists of representatives of EU MS and the EC (Directorate-General for Economic and Financial Affairs (DG ECFIN)).

-In its funding outside the EU, the EIB acts within the framework of the respective EU policy (e.g. the Global Gateway, ENP, the Stabilisation and Association Process, etc.).
+In its funding outside the EU, the EIB acts within the framework of the respective EU policy (e.g. the ENP, the Stabilisation and Association Process, etc.).
 This means that it is guided by the respective regional and country strategy papers that are in place for the country concerned, including on commitments relating to development objectives, and sensitivity to conflict, gender and climate change.